tiffchu/group28/README.md

    ```
     iris_predictor.py
    ```
+4. The findings will be available in the jupyter notebook.

 ## Dependencies
 Please look at the environment.yml file for a list of dependencies required to run this project.
 Can also refer to the conda lock files.